briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 RAM.
 Otherwise, programs will get killed by the kernel and you'll be at higher risk of locking up your entire system.
-Also, if you wish to set up [hibernation], you'll need swap space at least as large as your RAM otherwise hibernation might fail sometimes if there is too much RAM to save.
+Also, if you wish to set up [hibernation], you'll need swap space at least as large as your RAM otherwise hibernation might fail if there is too much RAM to save.

 [swap]: https://wiki.archlinux.org/title/Swap
 [hibernation]: https://wiki.archlinux.org/title/Power_management/Suspend_and_hibernate#Hibernation